polimi-cmls-23/group3-hw-SC-LaLobby/README.md

 ## CMLS - HW#1, Group 3: La Lobby

 <p>
   The goal of the assignment was the creation of foley sounds by means of granular synthesis in the SuperCollider environment.
-The synthesis was implemented inside     an application provided with a GUI, in order to allow the user to partially customize the sounds via the synthesis parameters.
+The synthesis was implemented along with an application provided with a GUI, in order to allow the user to partially customize the sounds via the synthesis parameters.
 </p>
 <p>
   The synthesis process started with the selection of the environment to which the